smudge/decks/railsconf-2022/slides.md

 ## **RAILS_ENV=<ins>demo</ins>** bundle exec rails s

 <!--
-What I'm referring to is the environment variable used to control the mode that your Rails app starts in.
+So, what it refers to is the environment variable used to control the mode that your Rails app boots up in.
 -->

 ---